 The GDPR allows us to collect and process your personal information if it is reasonably necessary to achieve our or others’ legitimate interests (as long as that processing is fair, balanced and does not unduly impact your rights).

-In broad terms, our “legitimate interests” mean the interests of running FRA as a training provider specialising in careers in fashion retail and pursuing our charitable aims and ideals; for example administering training courses or connecting you with the right college for you.
+In broad terms, our “legitimate interests” mean the interests of running FRA as a training provider specialising in careers in fashion retail and pursuing our charitable aims and ideals; for example administering training courses or connecting you with the right organisation for you.

 When we process your personal information to achieve such legitimate interests, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal information for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).

 Where we process special categories of your personal information (please see section 2 above), in addition to relying on a lawful basis under Article 6 GDPR we also need to be able to satisfy one of the exceptions to the general prohibition on processing special categories of personal information under Article 9 GDPR.
 Usually, this will be where you have provided us your explicit consent or where the processing is necessary for reasons of “substantial public interest” (for example to ensure equality of opportunity, promote diversity, or prevent or detect unlawful acts).

 We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 We may also use your personal information to detect and reduce fraud and credit risk.

 We may use your contact details to provide you with information about our work, events, services and/or products which we consider may be of interest to you (for example, about courses you previously attended or expressed interest in).